pismo-foss/istiops/README.md

 ## Commands on traffic shifting

-### Each operation creates or removes items from both the VirtualService and DestinationRule
+### Each operation list, creates or removes items from both the VirtualService and DestinationRule

 1. Get all current traffic rules for resources which matches `label-selector`